vrealzhou/json-diff/README.md

 ## Features
 1. Compare json and display diffs in terminal buffers.
 It supports vim keybindings for navigation.
+2. **Line Number Tracking**: Shows source and target file line numbers for easy content location in original files.
-2. It can specify json path in regex format to ignore certain fields.
+3. It can specify json path in regex format to ignore certain fields.
-3. It can compare certain array fields without order by specify json path in regex format.
+4. It can compare certain array fields without order by specify json path in regex format.

 ## Modules
 1. json compare module: compares json and returns diff result in to a file